eriklonnroth/newbscraping/AI_Instructions.md

 Continuing with the approach that has been confirmed to work (either BeautifulSoup or headful browser), create a script based on the sample provided that does the following:

 - **🔗 Construct** a set of relevant search URLs from the search criteria specified by the user in `START_HERE.md`
-- **🎯 Locate** the appropriate selectors from results_selectors.txt, inserting a 2-second sleep on each page if using Playwright in order for JavaScript to load
+- **🎯 Locate** the appropriate selectors from `results_fields_validated.json`, inserting a 2-second sleep on each page if using Playwright in order for JavaScript to load
 - **📄 Start** on the first results page and save items to a CSV file within `csv_output` containing relevant headers (at minimum: item title, item URL, results page URL)
 - **💾 Pagination Handling:** If results are paginated, save to CSV between each page search instead of storing everything in memory, in case the script fails partway
 - **⏱️ Browser Delays:** If using the headful browser approach, open new pages within the same tab and insert a 2-second sleep on each page to allow for JavaScript loading